 Heading into reporting season this year, many companies are looking for guidance on how to adapt and revitalise their materiality process to address double materiality: the impacts of environmental, social, and governance issues (ESG) on companies (financial materiality) and the impacts of companies on people and the planet (impact materiality).
 The concept of double materiality is gaining traction, having been enshrined in the EU's new Corporate Sustainability Reporting Directive.

-The ISSB (International Sustainability Standards Board - overseen by the IFRS Foundation, the body that develops the accounting standards used today in more than 140 countries outside of the US) is currently working on setting the standard for disclosure of environmental, social, and governance factors that influence enterprise value (financial materiality).
+The ISSB (International Sustainability Standards Board - overseen by the IFRS Foundation, the body that develops the accounting standards used today in more than 140 countries outside of the US) has released the first two global standards in June 2023.
+IFRS S1 and IFRS S2 prescribe the disclosure of environmental, social, and governance factors that influence enterprise value (financial materiality).
 The Global Reporting Initiative (GRI) sets the standard for disclosure of a company’s impacts on the systems around it (impact materiality).

 Granted, uptake of double materiality has been slower in the US where the GAAP (generally accepted accounting principles) are still anchored in single (financial) materiality.
 But US companies that report in accordance with GRI are still going to need to make a shift towards determining materiality based on an understanding of actual and potential impacts.

 The updated GRI Universal Standards took effect January 1, 2023 and they define material topics as those that “represent the organization’s most significant impacts on the economy, environment, and people, including impacts on their human rights”.

 The updated standards place a renewed emphasis on both context and impact.
 When it comes to materiality, companies are now instructed to: understand your company’s environmental and social context; identify actual and potential impacts on people and the planet; assess the significance of the impacts (instead of importance and significance to stakeholders); and prioritise on that basis.